Generative Action Tell-Tales: Assessing Human Motion in Synthesized Videos: Approach

 We employ Skinned Multi-Person Linear (SMPL)~\cite{loper2023smpl}, a standard 3D representation of the human body.
 Briefly, SMPL consists of a ``rest pose'', a 3D mesh representation of an average human body, that is deformed based on three parameters: pose ($\theta$), body shape ($\beta$), and global orientation ($go$). $\mathbf{\theta}$ represents the 3D rotations of skeletal joints~\cite{loper2023smpl}, capturing how the human body moves during a particular action. $\mathbf{\beta}$ captures shape-specific characteristics~\cite{loper2023smpl}, such as overall build (e.g., tall vs. short) and limb proportions. $go$ describes the global body rotation computed from the pelvis joint~\cite{smpl_faq}, capturing how the orientation of the person's entire body changes during an action (e.g., turning sideways).
 To infer these SMPL features from 2D video frames, we rely on human mesh recovery (HMR)~\cite{hmrKanazawa17} models.

-\textbf{Motivation to use SMPL:} We believe that the detailed 3D features are essential for capturing the complex kinematics of a human body in action.
+\textbf{Motivation to use SMPL.} We believe that the detailed 3D features are crucial to capture the complex kinematics of a human body in action.
 SMPL features are invariant to appearance and scene context~\cite{loper2023smpl, kocabas2020vibe}, and focus specifically on the geometry of the human body.
-Thus, they serve as powerful ingredients to assess if generated humans follow the same physical dynamics as real-world humans.
+They serve as powerful ingredients to assess if generated humans follow the same physical dynamics as real-world humans.

-\subsubsection{2D features}
+\subsubsection{2D features.}

 While 3D representations capture detailed joint rotations and body shapes, SMPL is trained solely on real human data~\cite{loper2023smpl}, constraining its parameters to remain within anatomically plausible body configurations~\cite{pavlakos2019expressive}.
-While this is an excellent prior to learn human action dynamics in \emph{real} videos, it may overlook anomalies such as elongated limbs or implausible joint configurations common in \emph{generated} videos.
+This may overlook anomalies such as elongated limbs or implausible joint configurations common in \emph{generated} videos.
 Thus, we also incorporate 2D joint keypoints~\cite{cao2017realtime} ($kp_{2D}$), which are void of such strong priors.
 These 2D cues complement the 3D features by revealing anatomical distortions that the SMPL representation might overlook.

-\subsubsection{Visual appearance features}
+\subsubsection{Visual appearance features.}

 Although 3D and 2D features capture body structure, they are inherently and intentionally appearance-invariant~\cite{loper2023smpl, cao2017realtime, clip}.
-To complement them, we extract visual appearance features ($f_{vis}$) using pre-trained image-based visual backbones (e.g., ViT~\cite{dosovitskiy2020image}).
+To complement them, we extract visual appearance features ($f_{vis}$) using pre-trained image-based backbones (e.g., ViT~\cite{dosovitskiy2020image}).
 These features capture cues such as clothing, color, and action-relevant objects, all of which influence how an action is visually perceived.

-\subsubsection{First-order temporal coherence}
+\subsubsection{First-order temporal coherence.}